 Near to Stirling, and also worth a visit, is the National Wallace Monument.
 Built in 1869, this 220ft monument celebrates the story of Sir William Wallace, a 13th century Scottish freedom fighter who fought the English.
 The monument overlooks the location of the Battle of Stirling Bridge, where Wallace defeated the English forces under the command of King Edward I.

-As you would imagine, there is plenty to do in Stirling to fill a day, from visiting the castle (buy your tickets in advance here) to wandering the medieval streets to visiting the Wallace Monument.
+As you would imagine, there is plenty to do in Stirling to fill a day, from visiting the castle to wandering the medieval streets to visiting the Wallace Monument.

 How to Get to Stirling From Glasgow